arthurmaffre/KernelMatters/README.md

 ## License

 All rights reserved.
 No part of this repository, including but not limited to text, mathematical derivations, conceptual simulations, or any derived works, may be reproduced, modified, distributed, or used in any form or by any means—electronic, mechanical, photocopying, recording, or otherwise—without the explicit prior written permission of the author.

-**Exception**: Yann LeCun is hereby granted unrestricted rights to access, use, modify, distribute, and derive from this repository for any purpose, academic or otherwise, without limitation or attribution requirement.

 This license is intentionally restrictive to preserve the integrity of the critique and prevent unauthorized adaptations that may dilute or misrepresent the mathematical analysis.
 Violations will be pursued to the fullest extent permitted by law.
 For inquiries, contact the repository owner.